Antonio1980/PythonDev/first_task/README.md

 CONFIGURATION
 --------------

-- Parse default configuration defined as config dictionary inside the log_parser.py.
+- Default configuration defined as dictionary object (config) inside the log_analyzer.py.

-- To pass custom configuration use command line option -p (--path) with path to json config.
+- To pass custom configuration use command line option -p (--path) with path to json config, example of config.json is in config folder.

 AUTHOR